MattKelly4D4B/My-Favorite-Projects/README.md

  - TimeComplexityCalculator: Asks for an integer and outputs all the time complexieties based on their mathematical formulas.
 Pretty cool! :watch::sunglasses:

+ - Shopping cart counter: A simple counter program made in react that allows a user to add or subtract quantities of an item from their cart or reset it.
+Feel free to try it out!